pramod096/Bearcat-Events/Functional Requirement - members.md

 1.The member an rename the name of the events.
 1.The member can change the time of the events.
 1.The member can modify the event venue.
-1.The member can add or remove the images from the events
+1.The member can add or remove the images from the events.

 As a member, I want to delete the events.